Community organizers share struggles and successes in reducing gas-powered leafblower noise

 David Sykes (21:56):

 That was Chris Pollack.
 And Cary, you’ve already cited Chris Pollack.
-Chris was the person.
+Chris was the person we hired.

 Jamie Banks (22:03):